Nchrist89/In-Command/README.md

 | Leaderboard | The leaderboard is local storage and the functionality is not what I had planned.
 In future I will go back and create a server leaderboard.

 There is probably more bugs to be found but I have tried my best with the time I've had available and resolved all I could.
 I wish I could start the project all over again and I would do things very differently knowing the issues I've encountered and how I could have prevented them earlier.
 Unfortunately I have to move on to learning for Project 3.

+## Testing User Stories

+**First Time Visitor Goals**

+As a player looking for fun and replayability - *I would like to enjoy a quiz that provides a need to want to get a better score and pulls me back to want to replay the game.*
+  * Players are encouraged to increase their high score for a reason to climb the leaderboard to be In Command, Increase in their high score can be through the difficulty, a time bonus for the amount of time remaining on a question.

+As a novice player - *I would like to start with the easy difficulty option where I can build my confidence and then gradually work my way up the difficulty levels without feeling overwhelmed.*
+  * Players have the ability to choose from 3 difficulties being easy, medium and hard.
+Each will supply a different set of quiz questions by OpenTrivia.db.
+Each difficulty will also apply a different time bonus which will increase their final score if the game is completed.

+As a player looking for feedback - *I would like to see visual feedback on wether or not I got a question right or wrong. so I can learn from it and improve upon my knowledge next time.*

+As a player interested in progress of completion - *I would like to be provided visual knowledge of my correct and incorrect guesses so I am kept aware of my progress within the game.*

+**Returning visitor goals**

+As a competitive player - *I would like to complete the quiz as quickly as possible while answering the questions correctly, so I can improve upon my score and climb the leaderboard.*

+As a player who prefers challenges - *I want to have consequences for questions which I get incorrect so that I feel the thrill of the challenge and I am encouraged to improve the next time.*

+As a strategic player - *I want multiple paths to victory so I can replay the game attempting to complete with a new challenge.*

 ## Credits